Andre Francis Palmer

-Andre Francis Palmer, Ph.D. is the Associate Dean for research in the College of Engineering and the Fenburr Ohio Eminent Scholar and Professor of Chemical and Biomolecular Engineering at Ohio State University.
+Andre Francis Palmer is an American engineer who is the Associate Dean for research in the College of Engineering and the Fenburr Ohio Eminent Scholar and Professor of Chemical and Biomolecular Engineering at Ohio State University.
 He is an expert on hemoglobin-based oxygen carriers and biomaterials used in transfusion medicine.

 Biography

 Palmer was born in Port of Spain on the twin island Republic of Trinidad and Tobago.
 He is fluent in English and became a U.S. citizen.
 Palmer earned a chemical engineering degree at Howard University in Washington D.C in 1993 and his doctorate in chemical and biomolecular engineering at Johns Hopkins University in 1998.

 After completing postdoctoral work at Johns Hopkins University in 1999, Palmer joined the Chemistry Department faculty at Howard University.
 In 2001, he left for the University of Notre Dame to become assistant professor of chemical and biomolecular engineering.
 In 2006, after five years, he moved to Ohio State University to become associate professor of chemical and biomolecular engineering, and was promoted to full professor in 2012.
 He served as interim department chair in 2014–2015.
 In 2015, he was named Chair of the William G. Lowrie Department of Chemical and Biomolecular Engineering and served until 2019.

-In March 2020, the Ohio Board of Regents named Palmer, "Ohio Eminent Scholar," a prestigious statewide endowed chair.
+In March 2020, the Ohio Board of Regents named Palmer, "Ohio Eminent Scholar," a statewide endowed chair.
 In August 2021, Palmer was appointed Associate Dean for research, charged with directing the College of Engineering's $138 million research enterprise.